VegaDeftwing/OpGuidesHugoSrc/content/posts/videosynth.md

 <--->

-Most of these have been done<a class="ptr">(1)</a>; however, many were done with the help of friends and some I'm-not-allowed-to-redistribute code, so, the best I can do is tell you that this journey was a successful one.
+Most of these have been done<footnote>I didn't get pixel sorting, fractals, metaballs, or bit patterns in.
+I also skipped Webcam input and screen capture because, assuming I don't want to apply crazy effects to them, I can just record everything through OBS.
+This gives me those anyway and with all the "normal" blending modes and filters I could ever want - as in the below video.</footnote>; however, many were done with the help of friends and some I'm-not-allowed-to-redistribute code, so, the best I can do is tell you that this journey was a successful one.
 While it's not the best demo,  I did slam this together with it.
 Keep in mind, all of the visuals are being made live, reacting to MIDI input:

  {{< /columns >}}